chrisdalen/IDATA2305---Operating-Systems/Assigment 1/Assignment 1/README.md

 # Multithreaded vs. Single-threaded Client-Server Arithmetic Calculator

 ## Description
-This project demonstrates the difference in performance between a **single-threaded** and a **multi-threaded** server when handling multiple client requests simultaneously.
+This project demonstrates the difference in performance between a **single-threaded** and a **multithreaded** server when handling multiple client requests simultaneously.
 The application consists of:

 - A **server** that performs basic arithmetic operations (`+`, `-`, `*`, `/`) based on client input.
 - A **client** that sends two numbers and an operator to the server, receives the result, and displays it.